Jack Leigh

 Leigh was a native of Savannah, and a graduate of the Savannah Country Day School and the University of Georgia.
 Already well known locally as a portrait and documentary photographer, Leigh was commissioned by Random House for the photograph.
 Leigh wrote and published five books on photography.
 His former photo gallery was a popular tourist attraction in the historic district of downtown Savannah.

-Leigh died May 19, 2004, in Savannah, of colon cancer.
+Leigh died in 2004 in Savannah, of colon cancer.
+He was 55.